-What is Grab and Go Food?
+What Is Grab & Go Food?

-Grab and go foods are premade and prepackaged meals and snacks offered as an alternative way of dining in cafes, bakeries, grocery stores, colleges, hotels, and other establishments.
+Grab-and-go foods are premade and prepackaged meals and snacks offered as an alternative way of dining in cafés, bakeries, grocery stores, colleges, hotels, and other establishments.
 However, customers aren't looking for boring options like the average ham and cheese sandwich.
-Customers most attracted to grab and go foods want their meals to be as high-quality, diverse, and delicious as they would be in a restaurant.
+Customers most attracted to grab-and-go foods want their meals to be as high-quality, diverse, and delicious as they would be in a restaurant.

-If you're looking to keep customers satisfied outside of your establishment, consider adding grab and go healthy breakfast options or grab and go lunches to your weekly menu.
+If you're looking to keep customers satisfied outside of your establishment, consider adding grab-and-go healthy breakfast options or grab-and-go lunches to your weekly menu.
 Set up a small station where customers can easily come in and choose their upcoming meal, and provide a mouthwatering selection customers can't wait to get their hands on.

-What to Keep in Mind When Building a Grab and Go Menu
+What To Keep In Mind When Building A Grab And Go Menu

-Before you start planning out your grab and go menu, there are several steps to take to ensure that you're putting out products customers will love while cutting food waste and costs when possible.
+Before you start planning out your grab-and-go menu, there are several steps to take to ensure that you're putting out products customers will love while cutting food waste and costs when possible.

 Keep in mind the demands of your customers:

-- High quality, fresh ingredients
+- High-quality, fresh ingredients

 - A multitude of options

-- Easy carry out process
+- Easy carry-out process

-Helpful Tips for Grab and Go Menus
+Helpful Tips For Grab And Go Menus

-- Monitor food trends.
-A great way of expanding your grab and go menu's variety is by keeping up with new trends in food and beverage.
-Customers these days pay extra attention to what goes into their foods, and organic or locally sourced options are usually best-sellers at most foodservice establishments.
+- Monitor food trends: A great way of expanding your grab-and-go menu's variety is by keeping up with new trends in food and beverage.
+Customers these days pay extra attention to what goes into their foods, and organic or locally sourced options are usually bestsellers at most foodservice establishments.

-- Accommodate dietary restrictions.
-By providing vegan, gluten-free or kosher options in your grab and go foods, your customers will appreciate the inclusivity to their needs and the variety provided!
+- Accommodate dietary restrictions: By providing vegan, gluten-free or kosher options in your grab-and-go foods, your customers will appreciate the inclusivity to their needs and the variety provided!

-- Packaging is key.
-Grab and go crowds are attracted to the best quality foods they can find and maintaining clear visibility in your packaging allows customers to see exactly what they're getting.
+- Packaging is key: Grab-and-go crowds are attracted to the best quality foods they can find, and maintaining clear visibility in your packaging allows customers to see exactly what they're getting.

-- Go green.
-Ditch the traditional styrofoam carry out containers and opt for clear PLA plastic salad bowls, deli containers, and to go boxes with clear lids.
+- Go green: Ditch the traditional styrofoam carry out containers and opt for clear PLA plastic salad bowls, deli containers, and to go boxes with clear lids.

-- Get creative with your food presentation.
-Carefully place colorful, bright ingredients at the top of your containers to show off your high-quality meals.
+- Get creative with your food presentation: Carefully place colorful, bright ingredients at the top of your containers to show off your high-quality meals.
 Your customers will appreciate the eye-catching displays and will reach for foods they already deem tasty just by looking at them.

-- Plan out your weekly menus.
-Keep track of what's on your shelves by creating weekly menus in advance to maintain the highest quality in your grab and go meals.
+- Plan out your weekly menus: Keep track of what's on your shelves by creating weekly menus in advance to maintain the highest quality in your grab-and-go meals.

-- Mark the "best if sold by" dates.
-To ensure your sandwiches, salads, and soup containers are fresh before putting them out on shelves, be sure to clearly label how long they're good for.
+- Mark the "best if sold by" dates: To ensure your sandwiches, salads, and soup containers are fresh before putting them out on shelves, be sure to clearly label how long they're good for.
 Your customers will appreciate being able to know the quality of their foods, which adds credibility to your business.

-- Pro tip: Figure out the buying patterns of your customers and accommodate prep days to make larger quantities of items that sell out the fastest.
+- Pro-tip: Figure out the buying patterns of your customers and accommodate prep days to make larger quantities of items that sell out the fastest.

-Building a Grab and Go Menu
+Building A Grab And Go Menu

-When you start building your first grab and go food concept, keep in mind your customers are already coming in for your delicious dishes, so your job is to meet their demand and find a way to make the same high-quality, fresh meals you serve portable.
+When you start building your first grab-and-go food concept, keep in mind your customers are already coming in for your delicious dishes, so your job is to meet their demand and find a way to make the same high-quality, fresh meals you serve portable.

-Above all, customers who tend to reach for grab and go foods usually want breakfast, lunch, and snack options.
+Above all, customers who tend to reach for grab-and-go foods usually want breakfast, lunch, and snack options.
 It's important to create an extensive menu filled with a variety of classic dishes, customer favorites, and more.

-Here are examples of grab and go food ideas that you can include in your future menu:
+Here are examples of grab-and-go food ideas that you can include in your future menu:

-Grab and Go Breakfasts
+Grab & Go Breakfast